Tropical Storm Allison: Texas

 Several hospitals in the Texas Medical Center, the largest medical complex in the world, experienced severe damage from the storm, which hit quickly and with unexpected fury on a Friday evening.
 Hospital personnel were forced to evacuate thousands of patients in a major effort that included Coast Guard and Army helicopters.
 Many of the hospitals had lost all power, including back-up generators, meaning that patients had to be carried down dark stairwells by the staff in temperatures over 100 F. Patients who could not breathe on their own had to be continuously manually ventilated during the evacuation, which lasted hours.
 Most hospitals lost power and backup power when basements, the area where power and research data were kept, flooded.
 The Baylor College of Medicine experienced major damage, totaling $495 million (2001 USD).
 The medical school lost 90,000 research animals, 60,000 tumor samples, and 25 years of research data.
 The University of Texas Health Science Center at Houston, across the street, lost thousands of laboratory animals, including expensive genetic-specific mice.
 Decades of research was lost, including, for many scientists, their life's work.
 The UT-Houston gross anatomy lab, cyclotron, and other important facilities were completely destroyed.
 Throughout the Medical Center, damage totaled to over $2 billion (2001 USD).
 Most were reopened after a month, though it took much longer to become fully operational.

-The storm flooded the lower level of the massive law library at the University of Houston Law Center with eight feet of water.
-An estimated 174,000 books and the microfiche collection were destroyed.
+The storm flooded the lower level of the massive law library at the University of Houston Law Center with 8 ft of water.
+An estimated 174,000 books and the microfiche collection were destroyed, with damage totaling approximately $35 million.
 The Federal Emergency Management Agency (FEMA) gave $21.4 million to rebuild the law library collection.
 The tunnel system, which connects most large office buildings in downtown Houston, was submerged, as were many streets and parking garages adjacent to Buffalo Bayou.
 In the Houston Theater District, also near Buffalo Bayou in the northern part of downtown, the Houston Ballet, Houston Symphony, Houston Grand Opera, and Alley Theater lost millions of dollars' worth of costumes, musical instruments, sheet music, archives, props, and other artifacts.